 Amp up your fried rice by adding fermented kimchi in this Korean Kimchi Fried Rice recipe!
 It’s a great way to use leftover rice, and dinner is served in an hour.
 In partnership with Pompeian!

 I like when I’m forced out of my comfort zone in the kitchen.
-I know you see all kinds of fun, creative recipes on the blog and think, she must spend hours in the kitchen making really cool meals every day!
+I know you see all kinds of fun, creative recipes on the blog and think, so that must mean she spends hours in the kitchen making really cool meals every day!
 LOL, nope.

 While I do (happily) cook and eat every single recipe on this blog, my cooking outside of testing recipes and doing photoshoots is really basic.
-Cook a type of bean, a grain or starch, a variety of vegetables…that’s about it.
+Basically, I cook a type of bean, a grain or starch, a variety of vegetables…that’s about it.
 I make random meals with those basic things throughout the week, adding healthy fats and fun toppings when I prep my plate.

-One of my goals for the future (maybe next year) is to cook more from other people’s blogs or cookbooks.
+One of my goals for the future is to cook more from other people’s blogs or cookbooks.
 I love following recipes that use techniques and ingredients I don’t usually reach for in my own cooking.

 That includes cooking more globally-inspired meals, since I pretty much just season my food with salt and pepper.
 Boring, I know.
-I would love to experiment more with unique seasonings and flavor profiles.
-Any suggestions of what cuisines I should explore?
+But I would love to experiment more with unique seasonings and flavor profiles.
+So that said, any suggestions of what cuisines I should explore?

-Considering that goal, I was still kind of nervous when Pompeian asked me to create a dish with Korean flavors.
+I was kind of nervous when Pompeian asked me to create a dish with Korean flavors.
 What do I know about Korean food?
 How could I do it justice?
-Well, I took on the challenge and started researching traditional Korean meals and the ingredients used in them.
+But I had just set a goal to branch out with my cooking, so with this in mind I took on the challenge and started researching traditional Korean meals and the ingredients used in them.

-I stumbled upon kimchi fried rice (kimchi-bokkeum-bap) and was immediately sold because 1.
-I had leftover brown rice in my fridge, and 2.
+I stumbled upon kimchi fried rice (kimchi-bokkeum-bap) and was immediately sold because 1. there was already a container of leftover brown rice in my fridge, and 2.
 I love kimchi!

-Fried rice is an inherently simple dish, and this Korean kimchi fried rice is no exception.
-I love that it’s an easy way to use up leftover rice!
-Simply sauté vegetables and edamame in Pompeian Avocado Oil Non-Stick Cooking Spray, add rice, some soy sauce, kimchi… and you’re done!
+Fried rice is an inherently simple dish, and this Korean Kimchi Fried Rice is certainly no exception.
+It’s without a doubt one of my go-to ways to use up leftover rice!
+Simply sauté vegetables and edamame in Pompeian Avocado Oil Non-Stick Cooking Spray, then add rice, some soy sauce, kimchi, and you’re done!

 PS: Did you know Pompeian even made Avocado Oil Cooking Spray?!
 I was so pumped to find it at my local Target.
 Avocado oil is gaining popularity because it is an oil you can use for high-heat cooking, plus it’s high in monounsaturated fats and antioxidants.
 Monounsaturated fats can lower your risk of heart disease or stroke! 🙌🏽